ohwgiles/laminar/UserManual.md

 This is against the design principles of Laminar and was deliberately excluded.
 Laminar's web UI is strictly read-only, making it simple to deploy in mixed-permission or public environments without an authentication layer.
 Furthermore, Laminar tries to encourage ideal continuous integration, where manual triggering is an anti-pattern.
 Want to make a release?
 Push a git tag and implement a post-receive hook.
 Want to re-run a build due to sporadic failure/flaky tests?
 Fix the tests locally and push a patch.
 Experience shows that a manual trigger such as a "Build Now" button is often used as a crutch to avoid doing the correct thing, negatively impacting traceability and quality.

+## Listing jobs from the command line

+`laminarc` may be used to inspect the server state:

+- `laminarc show-jobs`: Lists all files matching `/var/lib/laminar/cfg/jobs/*.run` on the server side.
+- `laminarc show-running`: Lists all currently running jobs and their run numbers.
+- `laminarc show-queued`: Lists all jobs waiting in the queue.

 ## Triggering a job at a certain time

 This is what `cron` is for.
 To trigger a build of `hello` every day at 0300, add